 Accordingly, the six formal theories of explanation are as follows (garnered from Boyd, Gasper, and Trout, editors, The Philosophy of Science, a collection of papers which includes representative articles advocating each theory mentioned here).

 A “causal explanation” is when an event is understood by tracing the history of one cause giving rise to the next and the next until the event in question is arrived at.
 In that way, the reason for an event happening is explained by supplying the list of causes which led to it.
 Again, my point here is not to discuss the pros and cons of causality but to point out that a causal explanation does fit the format of one event “leading to” another and another, as I suggested, above, characterizes all six theories.
 As for the efficaciousness of causal explanation, I will simply summarize Bertrand Russell’s objections as an example of that debate.
 Russell argued that there is nothing really in a differential equation which can be called a cause or an effect, and if we insist on finding one, it is difficult not to let error and bias enter into how the causes and effects are delineated.
-So a causal explanation can end up being unreliable.
+So a causal explanation can end up being subjective and unreliable.

 Russell suggested that we are better off just using the equations to explain what happened and to predict how things will be at other times.
 That has come to be known as making a “mathematical explanation.”
-Yet even Russell eventually give up on mathematical explanation as impractical for addressing problems in daily life.
+Yet even Russell eventually gave up on mathematical explanation as impractical for addressing problems in daily life.
 Many daily life problems (why did John propose to Mary?) simply do not lend themselves to differential equations.
 And even if they did, most of us do not go around solving differential equations in our heads.

 So a third theory is that in daily life we do not actually solve the equations but rather we just cite the law as being applicable.
 Called “deductive-nomological explanation” (“nomological” means pertaining to a law), it is to explain an event by saying, “Yeah, that occurred because of such-and-such a law” (without actually doing the math).
 And for much of the second half of the 20th Century, that was the dominant theory.
 But this theory, associated with Hempel, is now out of favor for the same reasons as the mathematical explanations.
 It has become recognized that to apply equations made for physics to situations outside of physics is not germane.
 It does not work in practice (even if at first blush it sounds as if it ought to work).